-Social partners (plenary, status report and negotiation sessions) Mandate adaptations Coalition briefings and © feedback Opposition briefings and feedback Public consultation and feedback (extended) Inter-ministerial consultation Coordination with Government Office for Legislation Final coalition approval
+Social partners (plenary, status report and negotiation sessions) Mandate adaptations Coalition briefings and feedback Opposition briefings and feedback Public consultation and feedback (extended) Inter-ministerial consultation Coordination with Government Office for Legislation Final coalition approval

+IMPLEMENTING

 Government session

-Coordinating

-amendments with

-Legal service of the
+Coordinating amendments with the legal service of the National Assembly

-National Assembly

-Parliamentary plenary

-and committees

-sessions (National

-assembly and National
+Parliamentary plenary and committee sessions (National Assembly and National Council)

-council)

-(Post) implementation

-support
+(Post)implementation support

-Based on the above flowchart the following set of questions was considered in order to identify the relevant stakeholders: What do we need?
+Based on the above flowchart, the following set of questions was considered to identify the relevant stakeholders: What do we need?
 Why do we need it?
 Who would be the best fit for it?
-Who will be engaged, when and in what form?
+Who will be engaged, when, and in what form?

 The identification exercise resulted in a spreadsheet similar to the one listed below.
-However, please note, that when listing stakeholders identification of organisations of generic roles is not enough.
-You should always identify the specific person that will be addressed and not merely a group or organisation in order to make your efforts worthwhile.
-There is always a broad range of experts, politicians, journalists and other who may be interested in cooperating, however, interest and expertise do not necessarily come in pairs.
+However, please note that when listing stakeholders, identification of organizations or generic roles is not enough.
+You should always identify specific persons who will be addressed, not merely a group or organization, to make your efforts worthwhile.
+There is always a broad range of experts, politicians, journalists, and other parties who may be interested in cooperating; however, interest and expertise do not necessarily come in pairs.